eevee/floof/docs/developers/authentication.rst

 2. OpenID

-Once one authentication mechanism has resolved a credential token to a user, subsequent mechanisms that resolve a conflicting user will be ignored and the conflicting credential tokens will be purged, if possible.
+Once one authentication mechanism has resolved a credential token to a user, subsequent mechanisms that resolve to a conflicting user will be ignored and the conflicting credential tokens will be purged, if possible.

 At this point, the authentication flow will know the request's authenticated user (if any) and the valid mechanisms on which their authentication status is